AhmedAbdelaal2001/Discriminative-Regression-and-Classification-Models/README.md

 ## Contents
 You can find implementations of the following algorithms:
 1. Models based on the Exponential Family distributions such as:
 * Linear Regression
+2.

+1. Models based on the Exponential Family distributions such as:
+  * Linear Regression
   * Logistic Regression
   * Poisson Regression